tresoldi/gled/README.md

 The most popular method for automatic cognate detection, LexStat (List 2012), can be used with ASJPcode, but the standard implementation (List and Forkel 2021) cannot be used for an overall cognate detection because of the high number of data-points.
-In preliminary experiments, even with 256 Gb of RAM the methods were ultimately unable to process large families such Afro-Asiatic and Indo-European.
+In preliminary experiments, even with 256 Gb of RAM the methods ultimately could not process large families such Afro-Asiatic and Indo-European.

-Aiming at providing a dataset that is easy to use and conforming to FAIR principles of data management (Wilkinson et al. 2016), I am releasing a dataset derived from ASJP, where are all lemmas are given in a broad IPA transcription and annotated for cognacy, with the resulting cognate sets phonologically aligned.
+Aiming at providing a dataset that is easy to use and conforming to FAIR principles of data management (Wilkinson et al. 2016), I am releasing a dataset derived from ASJP, where are lemmas are given in a broad IPA transcription and annotated for cognacy, with the resulting cognate sets phonologically aligned.
 I have also prepared the collection to remove spurious cognate sets and to obtain a more feasible volume of data-points, producing a single dataset that is suitable for testing hypotheses on language evolution.
 It allows